OpenScienceLabs/grant-proposals/makim/psf-proposal-makim.md

 # Proposal for Python Software Foundation: Makim

-Makim is a Python-based automation tool designed to simplify project management.
-Using YAML configuration, it streamlines setup and supports various programming languages.
-With Makim, users can specify interpreters, debug code, and define targets as dependencies effortlessly.
-Its user-friendly CLI interface, powered by Typer, ensures ease of use.
-Makim draws parallels to tools like Make and Ansible, offering flexibility and simplicity in project workflows.
+Makim is a Python-based automation tool designed for effortless project management.
+It simplifies setup using YAML configuration and supports various programming languages.
+With an intuitive CLI powered by Typer, users can specify interpreters, debug code, and define dependencies seamlessly.

-Makim helps both DevOps Engineers and Software Developers by making their work easier.
-It's simple to use and supports different programming languages, making tasks like automation and project management a breeze.
-With Makim, setting up and debugging projects becomes effortless, allowing users to spend more time coding and less time worrying about setup.
-It's all about making work smoother and more efficient.
+Catering to DevOps Engineers and Software Developers, Makim streamlines tasks without redundancy.
+Its versatile language support makes automation and project management easy.
+By minimizing setup complexities, Makim frees users to focus on coding.
+Its goal is to enhance work efficiency and streamline workflows.

 Below are the responses to the PSF grant application form.